HOW MUCH MONEY DO I GET?

 For injuries occurring on or after September 1, 1965, benefits continue for the duration of the disability.
 (Injuries occurring before this date were limited to 500 weeks of benefits.)
 Since 1969, benefits can be reduced 5% each year beginning with the employee’s 65th birthday and every year thereafter until the employee reaches the age of 75.
 However, this reduction can only take place if the worker is eligible for social security retirement and his or her benefits are not being reduced (coordinated) already because of the receipt of Social security retirement.

-Under the 2011 Amendment to the Act, if a worker injured after December 19, 2011 is considered to be only partially disabled–and that worker is not looking for work– that worker’s weekly benefit can be reduced by the worker’s wage earning capacity.
+Under the 2011 Amendment to the Act, if a worker injured after December 19, 2011 is considered to be only partially disabled–and that worker is not looking for work– that worker’s weekly benefit may be reduced if the employer or carrier demonstrates that the worker has a post-injury wage earning capacity.
 If a worker was injured before that date, 75 years of legal precedent prohibits such a reduction.
 If you are an injured worker and you are not being paid your full benefits, contact us immediately.